 Dear colleagues and friends,

-On behalf of the Board of the European Network for Regenerative Medicine, I am pleased to invite you to Berlin from April 8–11, 2015 to participate in our 5th International Congress on Biotechnologies for Spinal Surgery (BioSpine).
+On behalf of the Organizing Committee and the Advisory Board, I am pleased to welcome you in Berlin from April 8–11, 2015 to participate in our 5th Biospine Congress.

-BioSpine has set itself the task to act as a catalyst between these two groups; to support doctors’ curiosity and demand for new information, and at the same time to request that industrial partners elucidate product information with appropriate scientific scrutiny.
+BioSpine has set itself the task to act as a catalyst between clinicians, scientists and industrial partners; to support doctors’ curiosity and demand for new information, and at the same time to request that industrial partners elucidate product information with appropriate scientific scrutiny.
 Biomaterials in spine surgery have moved far beyond the role of “bone void fillers” like it used to be 10 years ago.
 That evolution has resulted in products that are now characterized as growth factors, cell products and combined products; each of which might follow various regulations to meet clinical use approval.
 BioSpine was initiated to give insights into technology development, has the aim to impart understanding and acceptance, but also wants to sharpen a critical view.

-I cordially invite you all to attend the BioSpine congress and look forward to meeting you in Berlin in April 2015.
+I cordially welcome you all to attend the BioSpine congress in Berlin.